cchery101/haml/doc-src/SASS_CHANGELOG.md

     >> #AAA
     #aaaaaa

 Math on color objects is performed piecewise on the rgb components.
-However, these operations rarely have meaning in the design domain.
+However, these operations rarely have meaning in the design domain (mostly they make sense for gray-scale colors).

     >> #aaa + #123
     #bbccdd